How do Turn a Picture into a Pixel Grid? (2 Easy Ways)

 A: Broadly speaking, there are two ways.
 The first is manual design, where you use a grid app to draw pixel by pixel from scratch—great for original artists.
 The second is conversion, where you take an existing photo and run it through a generator (like our AI tool) to instantly create a numbered chart.
 Both result in a "template," but conversion is much faster for beginners.

-So, how do you turn a picture into a pixel grid?
-You could do it manually, or you could save yourself the headache and use our Perler Bead Pattern Maker.
+You could do it manually, or you could save yourself the headache and use our Perler bead pattern maker.

 The barrier to entry is lower than ever.
 Whether you are into pixel beads or other grid-based crafts, the technology is here to help you skip the boring planning phase and get straight to the fun part.

-Ready to try it?
 Upload your photo now and get your custom pattern in seconds!